palera1n/palera1n/README.md

 # Prerequisites
 1. checkm8 vulnerable iOS device on iOS 15 (A8X-A11)
+    - You must install the Tips app from the App Store before running the script
 2. Linux or macOS computer
     - Python 3 is required
 3. iOS 15.0-15.3.1